Hero

 • Project is newer with a smaller community than Matomo or PostHog

-• No built-in session replay or heatmaps (yet)
+• No built-in heatmaps (yet)

 FAQ